 Besides the blood spots, bed bugs often leave behind fecal stains.
 These spots have an unpleasant odor and may smear if you touch them.
-Imagine you touched a felt-tipped marker to your sheets.
-The spot left behind is similar to what a bed bug fecal stain looks like.
-These stains won’t necessarily be limited to bedding — you may find them on your walls as well, especially behind pictures or in corners.
+Imagine writing on your sheets with a felt-tipped marker – the spot left behind is similar to what a bed bug fecal stain looks like.
+These stains won’t necessarily be limited to bedding — you may also find them on your walls, especially behind pictures or in corners.
 On hard surfaces, fecal stains may look more like small black spots similar to black pepper.

 4. Old, discarded skins begin to pile up.

-As a part of the bed bug life cycle, they shed their skin.
-Once cast aside, the skin is tan in color, often found in the areas you might find bed bugs themselves.
-Such areas include mattress creases, furniture seams, and along baseboards.
+As a part of the bed bug life cycle, bed bugs shed their skin.
+Once cast aside, the skin is tan in color and often found in the areas you might find bed bugs themselves like mattress creases, furniture seams, and along baseboards.

 5. The bed bugs show themselves.

-Occasionally, you might see the actual bed bugs and not just the things they leave behind.
+Occasionally, you might see the actual bed bug itself and not just the signs they leave behind.
 Adult bed bugs are relatively flat and oval in shape.
-These light brown insects have six legs but no wings.
+These light brown insects have six legs but, thankfully, no wings.
 After a blood meal, they usually become a bit swollen and darker brown.
 As far as size goes, bed bugs resemble an apple seed (about ¼ inch long).

-There are a few bed bug imposters out there, and if you confuse them with bed bugs, it can be very concerning.
-Bat bugs, a common vexer of bats, are incredibly similar in appearance to bed bugs.
-Other insects often confused with bed bugs are fleas, booklice, spider beetles, and carpet beetles.
-If you are unsure about which pest hanging around, give Ehrlich a call.
-One of our highly-trained bed bug experts will pay your property a visit to identify the pest.
-This is key to developing the most effective treatment plan.
+There are a few bed bug imposters out there, and if you confuse them with bed bugs, it can be very troublesome.
+Bat bugs, fleas, booklice, spider beetles, and carpet beetles are all insects that are often mistaken for bed bugs and vice versa.
+If you are unsure about which pest is hanging around, give Ehrlich a call.
+One of our highly-trained bed bug experts will come to your property and identify the pest.
+Proper pest identification is key to developing the most effective treatment plan.